-The betta fish is native to Thailand, Malaysia, and Cambodia, and while most of the bettas sold in pet stores today are only distantly related to natives of Southeast Asia, they still have some features in common.
-The female bettas tend to have simpler coloring and features, and over the years these differences have been exaggerated through breeding, with males increasingly bred for bright coloration and long, flowing fins and tails.
+The betta fish is native to Thailand, Malaysia, and Cambodia, and while most bettas sold in pet stores today are only distantly related to the natives of Southeast Asia, they still have some features in common.
+The female bettas tend to have simpler coloring and features.
+Over the years, these differences have been exaggerated through breeding, with males increasingly bred for bright coloration and long, flowing fins and tails.
 Little effort has been made to selectively breed such traits in the female fish.

 Nevertheless, female betta fish are lovely, colorful, and anything but boring!
 This gallery of photos features different colors of female bettas taken by their breeder, Daniella Vereeken.

 Here is a key to the abbreviations used in the fish names:

 - CTPK = Crowntail Plakat